Tagimasa/Team_Project_Gr23_BankMarketing/DSI_Team_Project_Bank_Marketing/02_Models/README.md

 11/ Visualize the features wights
 12/ Save the trained model using joblib, model_filename = 'logreg_model.pkl'

-Accuracy on Test Set:  0.888 Good result!!! we can use it for further Bank' promos
+Accuracy on Test Set:  0.888 Good result!!! we can use it for further Bank' promos/ subscription predictions

 Classification Report:
                precision    recall  f1-score